WebAssembly/tool-conventions/SwiftABI.md

 For example, Swift global function `func foo(_ value: Int)` is lowered as `func (param i32 i32 i32)` at WebAssembly level.

-If you export swiftcc function and call it, you maybe need to pass additional parameters to fill them.
+If you export swiftcc function and call it, you need the tail parameters.
 It's OK to fill the placeholder with any pointer size value.
+But if the embedding environment is JS, then missing params will be added as JS undefined and coerced to i32 as 0, so you don't need to fill them.
+This JS convention rule is documented at https://webassembly.github.io/spec/js-api/index.html